-Step 2 Click \equiv in the upper part of the page and choose Security > SecMaster.
+- Step 1 Log in to the management console. - Step 2 Click in the upper part of the page and choose Security > SecMaster.

 - Step 3 In the navigation pane on the left, choose Workspaces > Management.
-In the workspace list, click the name of the target workspace. - Step 4 In the left navigation pane, choose Security Orchestration > Playbooks.
+In the workspace list, click the name of the target workspace. - Step 4 In the navigation pane on the left, choose Security Orchestration > Playbooks.
 Click Workflows. - Step 5 In the Operation column of the target workflow, click More and select Version Management. - Step 6 On the Version Management slide-out panel, in the version information area, locate the row containing the desired workflow version, and click Edit in the Operation column. - Step 7 On the workflow drawing page, drag basic, workflow, and plug-in nodes from Resource Libraries on the left to the canvas on the right for workflow design.